ezell38/CapstoneProject_EliasJayQuinn/README.md

 ### Weeks 1 - 4

 Planning and Research - We will brainstorm possible designs, find our customer, and establish goals.
-Research the materials we need and decide on our method to create each design part.
+Research needed materials and decide on our method to create each design part.
 Research wind speeds and park locations.

 ### Weeks 4 - 8